-Broadcast Journalism.....(3 cr.)
+Broadcast Journalism(3 cr.)

-A practical experience in the essential techniques of writing and producing a weekly news broadcast.
+A practical experience in the essential techniques and technologies involved in creating multicamera shoots for the news and narrative broadcast television genres while exploring the logistical, structural, and aesthetic methodologies of broadcast production.
+Students will produce a weekly news broadcast.
 Each student will be responsible for producing a weekly story and fulfilling a role in the production crew.
-Emphasis-hands-on production in Waldorf's state of the art WAL-TV, Channel 3 FCTV, and Channel 99 Mediacom.
-Students should enroll for TV Practicum while taking this course.
-(Prerequisite: COM 202 or consent of the instructor) (Course Fee \$60) (Spring)
+Emphasis-- hands-on production in Waldorf's state of the art WAL-TV, Channel 55.
+(Students should enroll for TV Practicum while taking this course.
+(Prerequisite: COM 202 or consent of the instructor) (Spring)